rpy2/rpy2/doc/source/robjects.rst

    myparams = {'na.rm': True}
    robjects.r.sum(0, **myparams)

-Things are also not always that simple, as the use of dictionary does ensure that the order in which the parameters are passed is conserved.
+Things are also not always that simple, as the use of a dictionary does not ensure that the order in which the parameters are passed is conserved.

 The R functions as defined in :mod:`rpy2.robjects` inherit from the class :class:`rpy2.rinterface.SexpClosure`, and further documentation on the behavior of function can be found in Section :ref:`rinterface-functions`.

+.. autoclass:: rpy2.robjects.RFunction(*args, **kwargs)
+   :show-inheritance:
+   :members:

 .. index::
    pair: robjects; RFormula